alessiostalla/portofino-client/README.md

 portofino-commander is developed and tested against Portofino 6.

-While portofino-commander's general approach works with Portofino 5, some of the REST APIs in P5 weren't designed with such a client in mind, and require some extra handling to invoke them.
+While portofino-commander's general approach works perfectly well with Portofino 5, some REST APIs in P5 weren't designed with such a client in mind, and require some extra handling to invoke them.
 For example, some methods require that we explicitly set an Accept header to restrict the response to JSON.
 In other cases, operation names conflict with portofino-commander's own functions (e.g. "get") and thus we cannot call them using the simplified syntax that we've